heisz/nginx-session/CONFIG.md

 action to undertake for this location.
 The set of available _action_s is determined by the type of associated _profile_, refer to the profile documentation for more details on the exact actions available.

+### Miscellaneous Directives

+Hodgepodge of other directives supported by the nginx-session module as used for various functions.

+> Syntax: **session_cookie_flags** [_HttpOnly_] [_Secure_] [_SameSite_[=None|Lax|Strict]];
+> Default: none
+> Context: main, http, server, location, if

+By default, if the **session_cookie** attribute has been defined, that cookie is automatically created by the module on the establishment of a new session.
+This directive controls the various security options for the definition of the cookie.
+The flag settings are case insensitive, can be specified in any order and *do not mix* with flags from higher contexts (to allow overrides).